 Bring sugars and milk to a boil in a heavy pot, stirring often.
 Place a cup of water in the freezer for the cold water drop test to check for consistency.
-Cook over medium heat, frequently stirring, for 11 minutes or until a candy thermometer registers 228° (thread stage).
+Cook over medium heat, stirring for 11 minutes or until a candy thermometer registers 228° (thread stage).

 Remove from heat; stir in vanilla.
-Beat with a wooden spoon for 1 to 2 minutes or just until the mixture begins to thicken.
+Beat with a wooden spoon for 1 to 2 minutes or until the mixture thickens.
 Quickly drop by heaping tablespoonfuls onto buttered marble countertop/slab, foil, wax paper, or parchment paper; let stand until firm.

 Pecan Candy History